 We haven’t done the math to ascertain that, ounce for ounce, this Champagne cocktail is indeed a far more budget-appropriate alternative to bubbly, but it certainly seems like that’d be the case.
 Not that we have anything against bubbly.
 Gosh, no. But we can absolutely vouch for the assertion that the environment makes the cocktail—or, in this case, the Champagne cocktail.
 Course we’d sip this in an unfinished basement and still feel pretty posh.

-Poor Man’s Champagne Cocktail Recipe
+Poor Man’s Champagne Cocktail

 - 1 sugar cube